 On 8th May 2017 the City Council's Executive approved a number of important matters including the programming of work and budget provisions in relation to St Cuthbert's Garden Village.
 These are set out in committee report ED17/17 below.

 Work is ongoing gathering evidence to inform the masterplanning process for St Cuthbert’s Garden Village.
-A ‘Landscape and Townscape Appraisal’ was completed by the Edinburgh office of LUC in May 2017 and can be found on the document list below.
-A second study assessing the current economic position of Carlisle District, and looking at potential future growth sectors will shortly be completed.
-This study is being undertaken by ‘regeneris’.
+A ‘Landscape and Townscape Appraisal’ was completed by the Edinburgh office of LUC in May 2017.
+A second study assessing the current economic position of Carlisle District, and looking at potential future growth sectors has also been completed.
+This study was undertaken by ‘regeneris’.
+Both documents are available for download below.

 The City Council will ensure that there are plenty of opportunities for the public and landowners to get involved and help shape the future of the area.
 See the latest news section for information as it becomes available.